Jerri Duce

-Jerri Duce, also known as Jerri Duce Phillips, (born 1951) is a 9-time Canadian barrel racing champion.
+Jerri Duce, also known as Jerri Duce Phillips, (born 1951) is a nine-time Canadian barrel racing champion.
 She was the first Canadian woman to qualify for the National Finals Rodeo (1975) in the United States and was the first woman inducted into the Canadian Pro Rodeo Hall of Fame (1997).
 She also performed as a trick rider and stunt rider.
 She was inducted into the Alberta Sports Hall of Fame in 2010 and runs a horseback riding school.

 Early life

 Jerri Duce was born in 1951 in Claresholm, Alberta, Canada, to Rose M. (née Cisar) and Frank M. Duce.
-Her father was a rodeo champion, holding the Canadian title for bronc riding in 1945, as well as "best all-around" Canadian cowboy in 1945 and 1946.
+Her father was a rodeo champion, holding the Canadian title for saddle bronc riding in 1951 and 1952.
 Her mother was a hairdresser and seamstress, who made all of the costumes for the rest of the family in their rodeo competitions.

 Along with her older brother Jack and younger sister Joy, Duce began riding at a young age.
 All three children participated in rodeo.
-When Duce was 9, her father bought a trick saddle for his daughters at their insistence.
+When Duce was nine, her father bought a trick saddle for his daughters at their insistence.
 The girls began trying tricks on the saddle and then bought the book The Complete Book of Trick and Fancy Riding, which advertised "144 ways to break your neck" and gave diagrams and descriptions of various tricks.
 Because of his involvement in rodeo, their father knew people who could coach the girls and hired trainers for them.